juniper-lake/FastqBLAST/README.md

   --hitlistSize HITLISTSIZE, -hs HITLISTSIZE
                         The number of blast hits to keep for the final report, default is 1
+  --taxID TAXID, -ID
+                        The specific entrez species ID, to limit the blast search to that organism, default is None
+                        Example Species Entrez IDs:
+                        chickens - 9031
+                        humans - 9606
+                        mouse - 10090
+                        giant panda - 9646
   --database DATABASE, -db DATABASE
                         NCBI database used in blast search,
                         default is nt